BGCG/project2/README.md

 ### Content ###

 When starting this project, I sought some inspiration on how to approach how to build an online quiz.
 I found the youtube video from [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k&t=1172s) very informative on how to approach building an online quiz, however I took a different approach in a multiple areas.
+The following points were the main learnings from this tutorial;
+* Reminder of the Code Institute teachings on how to grab elements from the DOM
+* Assignment of the question index to 0 and then iterating from there with index++
+* Hiding and unhiding elements using `element.classList.add('hide')` and adding a `.hide {display: none;}` in CSS

+Note: although I used the above tutorial as a guideline how to approach scripting a quiz, I customised my code throughout and took a different approach to dispalying the options than Web Dev Simplified.

 My main areas of troubleshooting were the iteration through the options to make the correct options appear in the button elements.
-I found the [stack overflow](https://stackoverflow.com/questions/23177484/how-to-loop-through-questions) post really helpful and the following [youtube video](https://www.youtube.com/watch?v=RswgVWKJRLM) iterate through options; which advised using the .forEach method of iterating through each element.
+I found the [stack overflow](https://stackoverflow.com/questions/23177484/how-to-loop-through-questions) post really helpful and the following [youtube video](https://www.youtube.com/watch?v=RswgVWKJRLM) iterate through options; which advised using the `.forEach` method of iterating through each element.

 To select all my option buttons, I made use of the querySelectorAll selector; I found the [folkstalk](https://www.folkstalk.com/2022/09/event-listener-to-elements-with-class-with-code-examples.html) post helpful in learning how to use this selector.